29 May 2017 Soft Proofing for Print in Capture One Pro and Photoshop (Podcast 575)

 To toggle Soft Proofing on and off, hit CMD + Y, and to view the gamut warnings hit SHIFT + CMD + Y. If there are large areas out of gamut, consider using the Saturation and Brightness filter as an Adjustment layer, and perhaps also create a mask for the areas that are out of gamut, rather than applying the changes to the entire image.

 Something else to keep in mind though is that even with colors that are difficult to print, I often do a test print to see how bad things really are before changing the image specifically for print.
 With the printers I’ve used for the last few years, I’ve found more and more that we can just print the image, and it will look great.
 If you don’t see anything absolutely horrible in the Proof view, print it and see.

 Unless you have specific instructions from a third party printing company to output your image with a certain ICC profile embedded, you don’t need to export or save the image with the ICC profile embedded.
 Most print services will specify a file format, such as JPEG or TIFF, and a profile to use, such as Adobe RGB or sRGB.
 When there’s a choice, always use Adobe RGB over sRGB for files to send to a printer.

 Anyway, take a look at the video, and if you have any question, leave a comment below.

-If you are thinking of buying Capture One Pro, you can get a 10% discount using our Ambassador code AMBP when you checkout.
+Please note that due to changes in Phase One, the discount code that I mentioned in the Podcast is no longer valid.
 If you are not sure it’s for you, download Capture One Pro here and give it a try for a full 30 days to see if it’s for you before you take the plunge.

 Also, the software that I used to visualize the ICC profiles as color spaces is ColorThink Pro from Chromix, which you can get here: